 Gastrostomy tube feeding usually means a tube is placed through the wall of the child’s abdomen and into the stomach.
 It involves surgery and is a big step to take.
 Your child may receive all or most of their food in this way.

 When to choose tube feeding

 Your doctor might suggest tube feeding if your child is:

 - not able to take on enough food to grow and stay healthy

 - not able to keep the airway closed off so food goes into the airways and could cause serious illness

 Tube feeding and reflux

-If reflux is making the food tube very sore, a nasogastric tube may be put down into the stomach through the nose.
+If reflux creates soreness, a nasogastric tube may be put down into the stomach through the nose.
 The tube is fixed to the face with surgical tape.
 It can give meals or a continuous drip feed.
 But this is only ever a temporary solution as the tube may be dislodged and the tape can make the face sore.
 Giving food this way is known to cause reflux.

 J tubes are put through the nose but carry on through the stomach into the part that carries food away from the stomach called the Jejunum.